Dr. Matt Brubaker, President And COO Of FMG Leading, Featured In Washington Post

 Article on corporate apology highlights corporate messaging expertise.

-San Diego, CA – October 12, 2015 - Dr. Matt Brubaker, President and COO of FMG Leading, was featured in a recent article on corporate apology, published in the October 8, 2015 edition of the Washington Post.
+San Diego, CA – October 12, 2015 - Dr. Matt Brubaker, CEO of FMG Leading, was featured in a recent article on corporate apology, published in the October 8, 2015 edition of the Washington Post.
 The article, “Sizing Up The Sincerity of Corporate Apologies” by columnist Christopher Elliott, explores the various ways that companies and leaders apologize when something goes wrong.
 The piece is especially relevant due to recent high profile political, travel, and automotive industry meltdowns that have resulted in the issuance of public apologies – not all of which feel (or in some cases, were) genuine.

 “In many cases, public apologies are really not apologies at all, but PR statements designed to minimize risk, eliminate negative consequences and save face while sidestepping the actual wrongdoing or misstep,” Dr. Brubaker is quoted as saying.
 The article goes on to highlight that the apology alone is not enough; it must include genuine remorse, and corrective action, in order to be considered legitimate and effective.